R1200GS: New Front Tire

 The weights on the rim are there to balance the rim (and tire pressure sensor) without a tire.
 I put the newly installed tire and rim on my balancer and found that no extra weight is needed.
 The wheel is ready to put back on the bike.

-I cleaned the axle and spacer before applying a thin layer of anti-sieze.
-I installed the axle and the brake calipers first.
 Once the brake calipers were back in place I pumped the front brakes until the pads were back in contact with the rotor, then removed the scissor jack, took the bike off the center stand, and bounced the front end up and down a few times.
 With the bike back on the center stand I tightened the pinch bolt.
 Job done.